Economy of Germany: Sectors

 Germany has a social market economy characterised by a highly qualified labour force, a developed infrastructure, a large capital stock, a low level of corruption, and a high level of innovation.
-It has the largest national economy in Europe, the third largest by nominal GDP in the world, and ranked fifth by GDP (PPP) in 2023.
+It has the largest national economy in Europe, the third-largest by nominal GDP in the world, and ranked fifth by GDP (PPP) in 2023.

 The service sector contributes around 70% of the total GDP, industry 29.1%, and agriculture 0.9%.

 Primary

 German wine region Rheingau.
 Germany is the EU's second-largest agriculture goods exporter and the fourth-largest worldwide.

 In 2010 agriculture, forestry, and mining accounted for only 0.9% of Germany's gross domestic product (GDP) and employed only 2.4% of the population, down from 4% in 1991.

+Agriculture and forestry

 Agriculture is extremely productive, and Germany can cover 90% of its nutritional needs with domestic production.
 Germany is the third-largest agricultural producer in the European Union after France and Italy.
 Germany's principal agricultural products are potatoes, wheat, barley, sugar beets, fruit, and cabbages.

 Despite the country's high level of industrialisation, almost one-third of its territory is covered by forest.
 The forestry industry provides for about two-thirds of domestic consumption of wood and wood products, so Germany is a net importer of these items.